 You can find information on the project and how to have your say in the following ways:

 - Information brochure and frequently asked questions (FAQs)

 - Postcard flyer letterbox dropped to residents near the reserve

-Two stages of engagement were undertaken for this phase of the project.
+Two stages of engagement have already been undertaken for this project.